-- 1. For Section 4110, \( \preceq \) when the fine aggregate is sieved through the following numbered sieves 4, 8, 16, 30, 50, and 100 not more than 40% shall pass one sieve and be retained on the sieve with the next higher number-for Section 4110 and 45% for Section 4111. - 2.
+- 1. For Section 4110, when the fine aggregate is sieved through the following numbered sieves 4, 8, 16, 30, 50, and 100 not more than 40% shall pass one sieve and be retained on the sieve with the next higher number. - 2.
 When used in precast and prestressed concrete bridge beams, 100% shall pass the 1.00" sieve. - 3.
-When compaction of material is a specification requirement, the minimum percent passing the No. 200 sieve is 6%. - 4.
-See specifications for combination of gravel and limestone screenings. - 5.
+When compaction of material is a specification requirement, the minimum percent passing the No. 200 sieve is 6%. - See specifications for combination of gravel and limestone. - 5.
 Unwashed air dried samples of crushed composite material shall be tested for gradation compliance except that no gradation determination will be made for material passing the No. 200 sieve. - 6.
 The gradation requirement for the # No. 8 sieve shall be 5% to 20% when recycled material is supplied. - 7.
 For Section 4121 gravel, one fractured face on 30% or more of the particles retained on the 3/8 inch sieve.
 For Section 4123 gravel, one fractured face on 75% or more of the particles retained on the 3/8 inch sieve. - 8.
 Crushed stone shall have 100% passing the 1.0" sieve. - 9.
-Granular backfill for use under flowable mortar or in floodable applications shall meet the requirements of Section 4133.
 When granular backfill is used in floodable applications, use gradation 35 or 36.
-When granular backfill is used under flowable mortar, one of the following alternative materials shall be used: natural sand compliant with Section 4110, except the % passing the No. 200 sieve shall not exceed 4%; gravel, crushed stone, or crushed concrete meeting the gradation requirements of Section 4121. - 10.
+When granular backfill is used under flowable mortar, one of the following alternative materials shall be used: natura sand compliant with Section 4110, except the % passing the No. 200 sieve shall not exceed 4%; gravel, crushed stone, or crushed concrete meeting the gradation requirements of Section 4121. - 10.
 Gradation limitations for the 30, 50, and 100 sieves shall not apply when slurry mixture is applied by hand lutes such as for slurry leveling. - 11.
 Maximum of 2.5% passing the No. 200 sieve allowed if generated from the parent material when documented production is 1% or less as determined by the Office of Materials.